Factor copula models for non-Gaussian longitudinal data: Simulation studies

-In this subsection we consider two different sample sizes, $m = \{200,500\}$ and set the maximum number of longitudinal responses to $d = 10$.
-Then to mimic the unbalanced nature of the data, for each unit we generate $n_i \sim Binomial(d,p = 0.8)$, (for $i = 1,\dots,m$), that is we prune the data set.
-Since the true parameters are known, we first sample $\mathbf{U}_i$, from $n_i$-variate ($n_i \leq d$) $1$-factor and $2$-factor copulas (for $i = 1,\dots,m$).
-Thereafter, we use PIT on $\mathbf{U}_i$ to generate per-unit responses $\mathbf{Y}_i$.
-Since the dimension for each response is different, we assume same bivariate copulas for each factor with exchangeable parameters.
-This leads to reduction in the number of estimable parameters from the model.
+To assess the performance of the estimation methods for our proposed models, we conduct simulation studies that emulate the characteristics of the datasets under consideration.
+We generate simulated datasets based on the proposed factor copula models and monitor the parametric inference process.
+We consider two distinct sample sizes, $m = \{200,500\}$, and set the maximum number of longitudinal responses to $d = 10$.
+To replicate the unbalanced nature of the data, for each unit, we generate $n_i$ from a binomial distribution with $d$ trials and success probability $p = 0.8$ (for $i = 1,\dots,m$), thereby pruning the dataset.
+Given that the true parameters are known, we initially sample $\mathbf{U}_i$ (in a vectorized notation) from $n_i$-variate ($n_i \leq d$) $1$-factor and $2$-factor copulas (for $i = 1,\dots,m$).
+Subsequently, we employ Probability Integral Transform (PIT) on $\mathbf{U}_i$ to generate per-unit responses $\mathbf{Y}_i$.
+Since the dimension for each response differs, we assume the same bivariate copulas for each factor with exchangeable parameters, resulting in a reduction in the number of estimable parameters from the model.
 We generate the continuous responses from the following model -

 where we consider two response distributions as Gamma ($\log$-link) and normal (identity-link), respectively.
 We assign same values of the regression coefficients for both of this marginals as, $\beta_0 = 1.0, \beta_1 = -0.5,\beta_2 = 0.2,\beta_3 = 0.2$ and set the dispersion parameters to $\kappa = 0.3$ (shape parameter of Gamma) and $\phi = 1.0$ (dispersion parameter of normal).
 Using the same dependence structure, we generate the binary responses from the following model -